Students and Parents

 How do I register?

 You may register at any time during the calendar year, but are encouraged to register during ordinary registration processes taking place each spring for the upcoming school year.
 Enrollments are currently being accepted for the 2013-14 school year.

 Students are free to choose any available public education provider, and may do so by completing the Enrollment Request/Course Credit Acknowledgement (CCA) Form.

-Course catalogs and other materials found on the Student and Parents Courses webpage may help in making selections.
-Additional Information can be found on the 2011-12 Report on Online Providers.
+Course catalogs and other materials found on the Student and Parents webpage may help in making selections.
+Additional Information can be found in the "Annual Report on Providers," below:

 You may (but are not required) to complete and print a Student and Parent Online Course Plan to prepare for your meeting with your school counselor or online provider.

 Once your enrollment is approved, an online course provider will contact you to begin your coursework.

 A student may earn more credits in a semester than the number of credits they would earn by taking a full course load during the regular school day in their high school, if they intend to complete high school graduation requirements and exit high school early in accordance with an approved education/occupation plan (SEOP).

 Is the Electronic High School (EHS) still available?

 Electronic High School (EHS) continues to offer open-entry/open-exit classes for Utah at no cost to Utah students or schools.